- Building Stone

 In the choice of stone for the yard wall and the outer wall in the building, complex, garden, villa, etc., due to the proximity of the stone in these spaces to climate change (heat and cold) as well as oxidation problems, weathering, humidity, and other cases, Special attention should be paid to the behavior of the stone in these conditions.
 You can use flagstone or slate stone tiles among the stones – various types of granite, travertine, and some marbles.

 Selecting the wrong stone over time changes the appearance of the stone.
-It destroys its beauty and, in some cases, causes it to break and separate from the wall.
-Therefore, in recent years, the choice of travertine stones has been a more suitable option than granite, marble, and onyx.
-Of course, this does not mean that other types of stones can not be used outdoors.
-However, its use depends on the processing of the stone, the method of installing the stone, and its specifications and features.
+It destroys its beauty and sometimes causes it to break and separate from the wall.
+Therefore, in recent years, travertine stones have been more suitable than granite, marble, and onyx.
+Of course, this does not mean other stones can not be used outdoors.
+However, its use depends on the stone’s processing, the installation method, and its specifications and features.

 For example, you can use marbles with a low water absorption coefficient with a matte finish or glossy on the exterior of buildings (such as some types of crystal marble stone).